navasikya06/image-processing/README.md

-# image-processing
+# Image processing with OpenCV and PIL

-Use of OpenCV and PIL for image processing
+A collection of handy image processing functions from the OpenCV and PIL libraries